byoungdale/drachtio-voip-scenario-tester/README.md

 ### call methods

 ##### receive
-  - receive a call
+  - receives an incoming call
+  - optional parameter: forward

 ##### send
-  - send a call
+  - makes an outbound call

 ### in-call methods

 The InCall class has the following methods.
 The Call method resolves to a InCall instance that is used to call the methods.

 ##### sendDTMF
-  - send DTMF (callbacks currently not working for this function)
+  - send DTMF

 ##### playRecording
-  - play recording(s) from endpoint
+  - play recording(s) from an endpoint

 ##### transfer
   - transfer a call